ezufall/crd150_2026.github.io/hw_guidelines.md

 Once again, **treat the R Markdown file as a self-contained, stand alone script**.
 This is an important concept to understand because many students get tripped up on it when first starting out.

 * Are you trying to bring in a data file that is not located in the directory your R Markdown is pointed to?
 Remember, don't scatter your data files for an assignment across different folders.
 Keep them in one folder - the folder where your R Markdown document resides.
 To find your current working directory, type in `getwd()` in your console and press enter.
-To set your working directory, type in `setwd("folder")` in your console, replace *folder* with the **entire** path you want R to point to, and press enter/return.
+To set your working directory, type in `setwd("folder")`, replace *folder* with the **entire** path you want R to point to, and press enter/return.
 You can also set your working directory by clicking on Session -> Set Working Directory -> Choose Directory from the top menu.
 * Do you have an `install.packages()` in your R Markdown script?
 Take it out!
 You only need to do it once - and never inside an R Markdown script.
 * Do you have a `View()` command in your R Markdown script?
 Take it out!
 Sometimes R Markdown will have problems when trying to view an R data object.
 * Are you using functions for a package that you need to load into R and haven't loaded it in your R Markdown using `library()`.
 If so, load it in R Markdown!